The Coming Domestic Crisis

 The possibility of a domestic crisis seems very real.
 But I want you to understand that there are a lot of wheels in motion, and things are probably not as they seem.
 Astroturfing is real.

 Clearly, a great many have chosen the second option.
 But this option has to be sold to the rest.
-Personally, I believe that a plan to sell this future is in motion and the divide we see in the streets is a part of that plan.
+I believe a plan to sell this future is in motion, and the divide we see in the streets is a part of that plan.
 However, it is only a piece of that bigger plan.

 Think about it.
 It’s already happened in various towns, cities, and states.
 Look at what has happened in those places.
-Furthermore, consider the result of the contorted education the children receive in these locations.
+Furthermore, consider the result of children’s contorted education in these locations.
 At this point, this potential conflict doesn’t appear to be a matter of “if.”
-Instead, it appears to be a matter of “when and how big will it ultimately get.”
+Instead, it appears to be a matter of “when and how big it will ultimately get.”
 Plan accordingly.

-Based on what we have seen over the last 15 years or so, I believe that a lot of people are going to have to make some tough decisions in the coming months and years.
+Based on what we have seen over the last 15 years, I believe that many people will have to make some tough decisions in the coming months and years.
 In many ways, it might simply be our time to do so.
 But I will tell you this; if liberty is going to survive, then many people need to revisit the vision, and truly understand what we are trying to defend.
 For more on that, you might read my articles titled “Did You Know That We Are NOT a Democracy?” and “The Bill of Rights – Consider This.“

 Keep in mind that these are just things to consider and things that I’m seeing as they unfold.
 Of course, we should also consider the real possibility of an outside threat.
-Sure, a domestic crisis seems logical, from several fronts, but what if our hot war were to come from outside the United States?
+Sure, a domestic crisis seems logical from several fronts, but what if our hot war were to come from outside the United States?
 That seems entirely possible as well.
-Or worse yet, what if both a domestic and outside conflict happened at the same time?
+Or worse yet, what if both a domestic and outside conflict happened simultaneously?
 I’ll cover this possibility in a future article.